temple-geography/census-gis/docs/exercises/map-making_with_tmap4.md

 library(tmap)
 ```

 So far, we have mostly *not* worked with Census geometries.
 Now we are going to use **tidycensus** to download geometries as well as demographic data for Census tracts in Philadelphia.
-The additional line `options(tigris_use_cache=TRUE)`{.r} will prevent **tidycensus** from redownloading the spatial data files if they have already been downloaded.
+The additional line `options(tigris_use_cache=TRUE)` will prevent **tidycensus** from redownloading the spatial data files if they have already been downloaded.
 They are automatically stored in a cache directory private to **tidycensus**.
 You don't have to worry about where they are stored (although advanced users can configure the location of the cache directory).

 We start by specifying the Census variables we will download.
 Usually, I prefer to use `lower_case_with_underscores` for column names.
 However, these variable names will also appear in the legend of the maps we create.
 We will therefore use columns names that will serve as display names in the legend.
 (Note that the display names can be overridden in the legend, but I want to limit the content in this introduction.)